 It is equally important to analyze the company from a qualitative aspect – Moat.

 In business terminology, Moat is the competitive advantage that one company has over the other within the same industry.
-The wider the moat, the larger the competitive advantage of the company and more sustainable the company becomes.
+The wider the moat, the larger the competitive advantage of the company and the more sustainable the company becomes.

-Which means, it would be very difficult for the competitors to displace that company and capture its market share.
+This means, it would be very difficult for the competitors to displace that company and capture its market share.

 Now, that’s a stock(company) you would want to select and invest in.